 The myth: Mental illness is rare, and most people are not affected by it.

 The truth: Most families in America are affected by mental illness.
-According to Substance Abuse and Mental Health Services Administration (SAMHSA), about 43 million American adults (18 percent of adults in the US) suffer from mental illness.
-Furthermore, 1 in 5 teens (20 percent) suffers from a mental health disorder, according to the National Institute of Mental Health.
+Prior to 2020, about 43 million American adults (18 percent of adults in the US) suffered from mental illness and 1 in 5 teens (20 percent) suffered from a mental health disorder, according to the National Institute of Mental Health.
+Those numbers have significantly increased as a result of the pandemic.

 The myth: People with mental illness don’t get better.
 A report by the US Department of Health and Human Services (DHHS) found that only one-quarter of young adults (ages 18–24) believed that a person with mental illness can recover.